PierrunoYT/OpenDevin/CONTRIBUTING.md

 - `feat(frontend): xxxx`, where `(frontend)` means that this PR mainly focuses on the frontend component.

 You may also check out previous PRs in the [PR list](https://github.com/OpenDevin/OpenDevin/pulls).

+Please make sure all mandatory checks (mypy, ruff, tests) are passed before submitting the pull request for review.
+This will help speed up the review process and increase the chance of your pull request being merged.

 As described in [here](https://github.com/OpenDevin/OpenDevin/labels), we create several labels.
 Every PR should be tagged with the corresponding labels.